simon741/edu-devcamp/HOL/HOL0/README.md

 ## Prerequisites<a name="prerequisites"></a>

-* You will need a cell phone for identity verification.
+* You will need a cell phone and a credit card for identity verification.

 [Back to top](#content)